dennislee928/dennis-s-note-vault/ietls sprint/weakness打點.md

 4. Gas production 80m; coal production 35m.
     Gas production 80m ,which is  more than twice as high as coal production, being 35m.
 5. Elderly population 25%; youth population 10%.
-    Elderly population is 25%, which is more than twice as high  youth population 10%.
+    Elderly population is 25%, which is more than twice as high as  youth population, being 10%.
 6. Energy consumption of industry 60%; residential 25%.

 7. Rural poverty 30%; urban poverty 12%.